danvolchek/door-unlocker/README.md

 ## Hardware Requirements
  - Some [magnets](https://www.amazon.com/DIYMAG-Powerful-Neodymium-Permanent-Scientific/dp/B06XD2X45M) (any work, but they need to be 3mm thickness, 32mm diameter).
   - An [Arduino Yun](https://store.arduino.cc/usa/arduino-yun).
 All the Arduino code is specific to it so you're best off getting this if you don't want to rewrite it.
   - A [servo](https://www.adafruit.com/product/1404).
-Any will work, but you'll need to edit the 3D model.
+If you want to use another, you'll need to edit the 3D model.
   - Print out the 3D model.
   - Some wires to wire up the Arduino to the servo.
   - Some hot glue to attach the circular servo horn to the servo gear.